 If found guilty, the suspects could face a minimum of 10 years in prison.

-Vieques Man has head chopped off with a machete.
+A Vieques Tourist had his head chopped off with a machete.
 A common staple of violence in this small lawless island, off Puerto Rican Waters.
-Violence continues as tourists flee with their lives!
+Violence continues as tourists flee with their lives.

 High crime rate